Mabel: Let's get two dodos and force them to make out!

 - Necessary Fail: Turns out in order for Dipper to not hit Wendy with the baseball, Mabel has to lose Waddles.

-- Place Beyond Time: Averted.
+- Place Beyond Time: Subverted.
 Dipper and Mabel believe that they traveled all the way to the end of time.
 They didn't.
 They were inside a Port-A-John.

-- Protagonist-Centered Morality: Dipper and Mabel steal Blendin's time machine and end up ruining his life and causing all sorts of Time Paradox.
-Yet the story acts as if they did nothing wrong.
+- Protagonist-Centered Morality: Dipper and Mabel steal Blendin's time machine and end up ruining his life and causing all sorts of Time Paradoxes.
+They don't express any regret or guilt for it, and Blendin's arrest and trial are both played for laughs.

 - Self-Fulfilling Prophecy: Blendin is sent back to prevent a series of time anomalies that occurred only because Dipper and Mabel got their hands on his time machine.